“What is Wrong with My Child?”

 “Not all kids fit neatly into the diagnostic categories that have been created by the field,” says Dominic Auciello, Psy.D., a clinical neuropsychologist at the New York University Child Study Center in New York City.
 He says some children never get a clear diagnosis, much less a treatment regimen that solves all their problems.
 Yet, he says, there are always ways that parents can help their children learn to live with — and work around — their problems.

 Remember Robb Wheeler?
-He was ultimately diagnosed with ADHD, along with a form of mild depression known as dysthymic disorder, generalized anxiety disorder, and dysgraphia, which is an inability to process written language.
+He was ultimately diagnosed with ADHD, along with a form of mild mood disorder known as dysthymic disorder, generalized anxiety disorder, and dysgraphia, which is an inability to process written language.
 Oh, yes, and his I.Q. falls within the superior range.
 Now a high school senior, Robb takes a mix of special-education and honors classes, plays sports, works part-time, and has a girlfriend.
 This fall, he plans to attend a technical or community college, and, after that, go on to earn a four-year degree.

 Robb is doing well now — but only because his mother, Kristen, never stopped fighting for the services and academic accommodations he needed to succeed.
 “I know the journey’s not complete,” says Kristen.
 “I anticipate more bumps in the road, more tears and more sleepless nights.
 But I’m confident that my son is turning out to be the lovable nerd I always knew he’d be!”